Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• Looking at the maximum reduction from previous high of -16.9 days in the last 5 years of Volatility less than 10%, we see it is relatively greater, thus better in comparison to the benchmark SPY (-33.7 days)
+• The maximum reduction from previous high over 5 years of Volatility less than 10% is -16.9 days, which is greater, thus better compared to the benchmark SPY (-33.7 days) in the same period.

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum drop from peak to valley of -10.6 days is greater, thus better.
+• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum reduction from previous high of -10.6 days is greater, thus better.

 MaxDuration: